hamo26/EECE419Group7/README.md

 the cygwin based git bash which can be downloaded here: http://code.google.com/p/msysgit/downloads/list?q=full+installer+official+git

 2) Next you will want to clone your repo.
 This is done by navigating to any directory on your machine (there is a file length limitation in Windows so I would suggest C: in case our paths grow.
-Linux and MAC users don;t need to worry :P).
+Linux and MAC users don't need to worry).
 Once in the directory, execute the following : git clone https://github.com/hamo26/EECE419Group7.git.

 3) Once you have cloned your directory, you chould see the EECE419Group7 folder which will now serve as your repo endpoint.